-- 1. Electing, by separate resolutions, the eleven director nominees named in the proxy statement to hold office until the 2023 Annual General Meeting of Medtronic plc (the "Company"); - 2.
-Ratifying, in a non-binding vote, the appointment of PricewaterhouseCoopers LLP as the Company's independent auditor for fiscal year 2023 and authorizing, in a binding vote, the Board of Directors, acting through the Audit Committee, to set the auditor's remuneration; - 3.
+- 1. Electing, by separate resolutions, the eleven director nominees named in the proxy statement to hold office until the 2024 Annual General Meeting of Medtronic plc (the "Company"); - Ratifying, in a non-binding vote, the appointment of PricewaterhouseCoopers LLP as the Company's independent auditor for fiscal year 2024 and authorizing, in a binding vote, the Board of Directors, acting through the Audit Committee, to set the auditor's remuneration; - 3.
 Approving, on an advisory basis, the Company's executive compensation; - 4.
-Renewing the Board of Directors' authority to issue shares under Irish law; - 5.
-Renewing the Board of Directors' authority to opt out of pre-emption rights under Irish law; - 6.
-Authorizing the Company and any subsidiary of the Company to make overseas market purchases of Medtronic ordinary shares; - 7.
-Receiving and considering the Company's Irish Statutory Financial Statements for the fiscal year ended April 29, 2022 and the reports of the directors and auditors thereon, and reviewing the affairs of the Company; and - 8.
-Transacting any other business that may properly come before the meeting.
+Approving the Company's 2024 Employee Stock Purchase Plan; - 5.
+Renewing the Board of Directors' authority to issue shares under Irish law; - 6.
+Renewing the Board of Directors' authority to opt out of pre-emption rights under Irish law; - Authorizing the Company and any subsidiary of the Company to make overseas market purchases of Medtronic ordinary shares; - 8.
+Receiving and considering the Company's Irish Statutory Financial Statements for the fiscal year ended April 28, 2023 and the reports of the directors and auditors thereon, and reviewing the affairs of the Company; and - 9.
+Transacting any other business that may properly come before the meeting and any adjournments or postponements thereof..

-Proposals 1, 2, 3, 4, and 6 above are ordinary resolutions requiring a simple majority of the votes cast at the meeting to be approved.
-Proposal 5 is a special resolution requiring at least 75% of the votes cast at the meeting to be approved.
+Proposals 1, 2, 3, 4, 5 and 7 above are ordinary resolutions requiring a simple majority of the votes cast at the meeting to be approved.
+Proposal 6 is a special resolution requiring at least 75% of the votes cast at the meeting to be approved.
 All proposals are more fully described in this proxy statement.
-There is no requirement under Irish law that Medtronic's Irish Statutory Financial Statements for the fiscal year ended April 29, 2022, or the directors' and auditor's reports thereon be approved by the shareholders, and no such approval will be sought at the Annual General Meeting.
+There is no requirement under Irish law that Medtronic's Irish Statutory Financial Statements for the fiscal year ended April 28, 2023, or the directors' and auditor's reports thereon be approved by the shareholders, and no such approval will be sought at the Annual General Meeting.